-New, improved offer!
-The Slate® from Chase is now available with 0% APR on both balance transfers and purchases for 15 months, and the best part: NO balance transfer fee!
+Limited-time no balance transfer fee offer!
+The Slate® from Chase is now available with 0% introductory APR on both balance transfers and purchases for 15 months, and the best part: $0 balance transfer fee!
 There are different flavors of this card, but you should see it mentioned right at the top of this specific offer link.
-You can literally borrow money for free and pay it back in 15 months with no interest (keeping in mind you’ll still need to satisfy the minimum payment each month until then).
-No annual fee.
+You can literally borrow money or transfer existing balances for free and pay it back in 15 months with no interest (keeping in mind you’ll still need to satisfy the minimum payment each month until then). $0 annual fee.

 It is very rare these days to find a no balance transfer fee 0% APR offer that is available to all (as opposed to being targeted only to specific customers).
 You can verify in the Pricing & Terms section of the application, down in the Fees box:

 None on transfers made within 60 days of account opening.
 All other transfers: Either $5 or 3% of the amount of each transfer, whichever is greater.

 Make sure you initiate that balance transfer within the first 60 days.

 This is a great opportunity for those people with good to excellent credit but are still working hard to lower their debt payments, as now you can have all your money applied directly into cutting down your principal instead of having it go towards interest and/or fees.
 The 0% APR applies to new purchases as well, so your balance owed will go down that much faster and you won’t have to worry about interest until well into 2016.